 Start Right Social Skills is an early intervention program for children in kindergarten who are having difficulty adjusting to the everyday demands of their regular classroom.
-The program is offered in partnership with the Toronto District School Board and is available in over 20 schools across Toronto.
+The program is offered in partnership with the Toronto District School Board and the Toronto Catholic District School Board, and it is available in over 20 schools across Toronto.